Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Experiments

 \subsection{Main Results and Analysis}

-\smallsection{Single-Label, Non-identical but Overlapping Client Class Sets} Table~\ref{tab:exp-main-result} shows the results.
-For both PAMAP2 and R8 datasets, \our performs better than the baseline methods.
-The non-IID problems that FedRS and FedPU aim to tackle are slightly different from ours.
-Although they show improvements over the classical algorithm FedAvg and the methods designed for the typical non-IID setting (FedProx, MOON, and Scaffold), \our shows better performance compared with FedRS and FedPU in the problem of non-identical client class sets.

-\smallsection{Multi-Label, Non-overlapping Client Class Sets} As one can clearly see, \our always yields better performance than the baseline methods.
+\smallsection{Multi-Label, Non-overlapping Client Class Sets} Table~\ref{tab:exp-main-result} shows the results.
+As one can clearly see, \our always yields better performance than the baseline methods.
 Remarkably, with non-identical client class sets, the three state-of-the-art algorithms designed to deal with non-IID data (i.e., FedProx, MOON, and Scaffold) do not guarantee improvement over FedAvg (e.g., Scaffold loses to FedAvg on ES-5).
-FedRS does not show improvement over its base algorithm FedAvg.
-Although it is designed for federated learning with missing classes, its mechanism is specifically based on single-label (softmax) classification.
-In multi-label (sigmoid) classification, the weight update of class $c$ is only affected by features from class $c$.
-Adding scaling factors to missing classes does not affect the weight update of the identified classes, thus, does not solve the non-IID problem.
+In addition, although FedRS and FedPU are designed for missing class scenarios, their mechanisms are specifically tailored for single-label classification.
+In the context of multi-label classification, the label of one class does not indicate the labels of other classes, and the weight update of a class is solely influenced by its own features.
+Therefore, the scaling factors in FedRS and the misclassification loss estimation in FedPU become ineffective.

-For the ExtraSensory dataset, as the number of partitions increases (5, 15, 25), the performance of the methods declines.
-This is due to two reasons: first, the label sets are more widely distributed so the training samples with identified classes on each client become fewer; second, the label space of different clients becomes more diverse, making it difficult to learn and aggregate information.
-However, we observe a growing trend in the improvement of testing accuracy when increasing the number of partitions.
-With more widely distributed classes and fewer training samples, \our show greater advantages.

-\smallsection{Performance vs. Communication Rounds} In Figure~\ref{fig:exp-communication-round}, we show the test performance with respect to the number of communication rounds.
-We see that \our outperforms the baselines since a few rounds of communication.
-There is a clear performance gap between the baseline methods and \our.
+\smallsection{Single-Label, Non-identical but Overlapping Client Class Sets} \our outperforms the baselines on both applications.
+The non-IID problems that FedRS and FedPU aim to tackle (i.e., missing class scenario, and positive and unlabeled data) are slightly different from ours.
+Although they show improvements over FedAvg and methods designed for the typical non-IID setting (i.e., FedProx, MOON, and Scaffold), \our shows better performance compared with FedRS and FedPU in the problem of non-identical client class sets.

+\smallsection{Performance w.r.t.
+Communication Rounds} Figure~\ref{fig:exp-communication-round} shows the test performance with respect to communication rounds. \our shows its advantage from the early stages of training.
+This indicates the pretrained text representations provide good initialization for the label encoder to guide the alignment of latent spaces.
+We do notice a decrease in the F1-score of \our on ES-25 during initial rounds.
+This can be attributed to the noise in pseudo annotations for locally-unaware classes due to the undertrained encoders.
+However, as the training progresses, the quality of the pseudo annotations improves, leading to enhanced performance.